 - Strategy: Build partnerships and develop marketing strategy to advance the Center’s strategic priorities.

-CSE Leadership Fellows play an important role in strengthening critical bonds between CSE, MBA and BSBA students.
+CSE Leadership Associates play an important role in strengthening critical bonds between CSE, MBA and BSBA students.
 Fellows will work to incorporate MBA and BSBA interests into CSE programs and activities and will serve as representatives of the Center.

 Shalini Chudasama (BSBA ’14)